What to do with papers in your office

 Records Services will return your archival-disposal spreadsheet to you, complete with instructions for those records that:

-- Can be immediately destroyed
+- Can be immediately destroyed if approved by the Head of your area

 - All University records must be confidentially destroyed